edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/deployment.md

         If you want to disable rtsp authentication entirely, you must [build a custom image](../walkthrough/custom-build.md).

 === "Non-secure Mode"
-    1. Enter your chosen credentials in this command to set the secure secrets.
+    1. Enter your chosen username and password into this command, and then execute it to set the insecure secrets.
     !!! example - "Example credential command"
             ```bash
             curl --data '{